Jump to: Official Resources | User Groups and SIGs | Other General Sites | Software Vendors | Hardware Vendors and VARs

 A massive collection of product announcements, data sheets, hardware and product manuals and even some third-party support stuff.
 Worth mining even if you have an old unsupported system as there are quite a few legacy items mixed in, and even a fair bit of the new hardware and software documentation is still broadly applicable.

 AMUS at one time was one of the biggest, most important user support groups for AM owners.
-Consultant and president Jeff Kreider informs me that he is considering options for resurrection.
-For now, if you are a former member, your login will still get access to the downloadable items available.
+Consultant and president Jeff Kreider informed me that he was considering options for resurrection, but the domain name is up for sale, so I consider AMUS defunct.
+I have posted what I have of the AMUS Network Library to our Gopher server; see the Downloads page.

 It's Wikipedia.
 What's not to love, vandalize and shower with donations?